jornada-im/jornada-im-repository-index/README.md

-# Jornada IM team repository guide (jornada-im_repository_index)
+# Jornada IM Team GitHub guide (jornada-im_repository_index)

-This is a guide to the GitHub repositories under the "jornada-im" organization, which is owned by the Jornada Basin LTER (JRN) Information Management and Data Science team (https://jornada-im.github.io)
+This is a guide to the GitHub repositories under the "jornada-im" organization, which is owned by the [Jornada Basin LTER (JRN)](https://jornada.nmsu.edu) Information Management and Data Science team (https://jornada-im.github.io)

 ## jornada-im repositories